icub-tech-iit/outside-collaborators/FAQ.md

 2. **Why does the dashboard repo need to be public to enable the mentioning mechanism?**

    >With a private dashboard repo, the action devoted to managing the mentioning mechanism would need an organization PAT to access the dashboard where all the required info is stored to correctly process the request.
-Organization PAT does represent a vulnerability as it may allow a user/contributor with `write` permission to run a malicious action to take over the control of the organization.
+Relying on rganization PATs represents a vulnerability as it may allow a user/contributor with `write` permission to run a malicious action to take over the control of the organization.